Table of Contents

 And according to a statistics, there's only around 30% of adults who consume espresso and espresso-based beverages.

-But before we can answer our main question, first, let's discuss the key factors that differentiate coffee (brewed coffee) from an espresso.
+Let's discuss the key factors that differentiate coffee (brewed coffee) from an espresso before we can answer our main question.

 So, the question above actually goes: "Is espresso stronger than brewed coffee?"

 For better understanding, we have to know first the differences between an espresso and drip coffee.